RaphaelIT7/gmod-holylib/README.md

 #### pvs.IsEmptyBaseline()
 Returns `true` if the baseline is empty.
 This should always be the case after a full update.

+> NOTE: Only use this function inside the `HolyLib:CheckTransmit` hook!

 ### Enums